 (2) For those with existing mentors: you can submit an "Existing Mentor" application, in which you will outline the nature of the project you will be working on and your background with that mentor / research lab.
 This application is due by Saturday January 30, 2016, and links to the application form will be posted in this FAQ answer and elsewhere on our website when available.
 If you have a research mentor already and your application is accepted, the next step is to work out the details of the HB-REX Contract.
 In close consultation with your research mentor, you will write a more detailed description of your internship project and work out the details of your internship.
 Approval of a satisfactory HB-REX Contract is required for final acceptance into the program.

 Who is eligible for the HB-REX program?

 Human Biology majors who are sophomores or juniors currently enrolled in the Core are eligible to apply for an HB-REX internship this summer.
 Sophomores take priority over juniors.
 You must complete the declaration process by the end of Spring Quarter to participate.
-Don’t delay this process, as it may take a few weeks.
-You can look at the forms now.
+Don’t delay this process, as it may take a few weeks for your declaration to be fully processed!